Resources for Blindness Professionals and Agencies

 (Please Note: O&M seminars are limited to 12 participants due to the "hands-on" nature of the training)

-Seminars are held at various agencies throughout the US.
-If you are interested in GDB's O&M seminar coming to your area, please contact our Outreach Manager Jane Flower at firstname.lastname@example.org or at 800-295-4050.
+Seminars are held on our San Rafael, CA campus and at various agencies throughout the US.
+If you are interested in learning more about GDB's O&M seminar dates and opportunities, please contact our Outreach Manager Jane Flower at firstname.lastname@example.org or at 800-295-4050.